sebastianvera/songify/README.md

 - Run `go get`.
 - Run `make` to start the program.

-This will mount a web server on `localhost:1616` port, where you'll be able to see the current song.
+This will mount a web server on `localhost:1616`, where you'll be able to see the current song.

 > To change the port you can use the `-port` flag.